 Future Research

-I am eager to expand my research by incorporating experimental studies to better understand the importance of environmental stressors and abiotic factors to freshwater mussels’ physiology, resource assimilation and morphological diversity.
-As I complete my Ph.D. and explore future research positions, the opportunity to design experimental studies to test the adaptive significance of morphological traits and the hydrodynamic value of shell structures is one of my top priorities
+I am eager to expand my research by incorporating experimental studies to better understand the importance of environmental stressors and abiotic factors to freshwater mussels’ physiology, resource assimilation, and morphological diversity.
+The opportunity to design experimental studies to test the adaptive significance of morphological traits and the hydrodynamic value of shell structures is one of my top priorities.
+Additionally, I want to combine different axes of a species' niche (Morphology, Isotope, Host use, Habitat) to understamd spcies interactions and niche partitioning)